dukesook/enoji/images/README.md

 ## red_moon_jpeg2000.heif
 * One of the first HEIF files to contain a JPEG2000 encoded image.
-It's configured to be as simple as possible for now and more advanced features will be worked out in the future.
+It's configured to be as simple as possible for now with more advanced features to come.
 * A big thanks to Josh Lenart for providing the image.
 <br /><br />